Promoting caregiver's mental health

 Our Team

-We are an interdisciplinary team based at the Faculty of Economics of the University of Los Andes.
-We are currently present in seven Colombian departments.
+We are an interdisciplinary team based at the Faculty of Economics of Universidad de Los Andes, currently operating in seven Colombian departments.
 We are committed to contributing to social change and building a more peaceful and just society.

 Management Team